 Description: Yes, it does produce figs; unfortunately, they are inedible.
 However, this perennial vine has plenty going for it.
 The fast-growing, wide-spreading thick green leaves of this common climber are often used to cover large and unsightly building walls up to 6 metres high.

-What it needs: Creeping fig grows best in full or part shade.
+What it needs: Creeping fig grows best in full or part shade, just like other climbing plants.
 It needs a weekly watering and soil that drains well, too.
-However, it is drought resistant.
+However, it is drought-resistant.
 It is a famously vigorous climber, so you’ll need to keep a close eye on it as it spreads, lest it grow out of control.
-It’s also notoriously hard to remove, and regularly pulls weak boards off with it.
+This climbing plant is also notoriously hard to remove and regularly pulls weak boards off with it.

-Tips: A stable of any nursery, climbings figs aren’t hard to come by.
+Tips: A staple of any nursery, climbing figs aren’t hard to come by.
 However, they’re also extremely easy to grow from cuttings, as any strong branch will grow roots when placed in soil.